 Unfortunately, business owners currently do not have the ability to claim their restaurant listings on Gayot; you can, however, sign up to pay for advertising in order to gain greater visibility on the site.

 One of the first-ever companies to collect restaurant ratings, Zagat – which was founded in 1979 – has quickly become one of the top restaurant review sites today, curating the best restaurants and nightlife spots in 18 major cities worldwide.
 It was acquired by Google in September 2011, whereupon Zagat’s data became tightly integrated into the search engine giant’s services.
 The site is best known for its 30-point rating scale, which covers various aspects of the dining experience, including food, décor, service, and cost.
 Zagat also has a dedicated mobile app (for Apple iOS and Android) that’s integrated with Google services like Google Maps, Google Street View, and Google+ Local.

-This leading local bar and restaurant guide – which was acquired recently by New Delhi-based restaurant portal Zomato – aggregates online reviews from professional food critics, bloggers, and diners.
-Urbanspoon also offers the ability to filter searches according to restaurants’ neighborhood, cuisine type, special features (BYOB, gluten-free menu, etc.), price, and nearby locations.
+Urbanspoon, the leading local bar and restaurant guide, was acquired recently by New Delhi-based restaurant portal Zomato.
+The platform aggregates online reviews from professional food critics, bloggers, and diners.
+Zomato also offers the ability to filter searches according to restaurants’ neighborhood, cuisine type, special features (BYOB, gluten-free menu, etc.), price, and nearby locations.

 MenuPages, a GrubHub brand, is a restaurant search portal that aims to help users find places to eat.
 It also has a collection of thousands of restaurant menus that are regularly updated, along with reviews and recommendations from its community of users.

 To get your restaurant and menu listed, just visit http://www.menupages.com/for-restaurants/restaurantsubmit.
 On this page, you’ll be given instructions on how to submit your menu information for free.